inaimathi/langnostic/posts/hot-erlang-code.md

             [ps_bc]}]}}.
 ```

 The `Makefile` is not, strictly speaking, necessary, but a bunch of stuff needs to be done manually in its absence.
-The above code is approximately equivalent to [a Lisp `.asd` file](https://github.com/xach/quickproject/), in that it tells Erlang what needs to be compiled/called in order to run the system I'm about to define<a name="note-Tue-May-15-220604EDT-2012"></a>[|2|](#foot-Tue-May-15-220604EDT-2012).
+The above code is approximately equivalent to [a Lisp `.asd` file](https://github.com/xach/quickproject/), in that it tells Erlang what needs to be compiled/called in order to run the system I'm about to define[^incidentally-didnt-do-this-first].

+[^incidentally-didnt-do-this-first]: Incidentally, I didn't do this first.
+I sort of wish I had in retrospect, because it would have saved me some dicking around with `erl`, but I actually wrote the code first, then wrote the above based on it.
+Also incidentally, a lot of it doesn't seem like much of it will change on a project-by-project basis.
+That tells me that we're either working with the wrong abstractions, or there are tricky things you can do at this stage that I haven't yet grasped.
+It also tells me that I should probably write some generation scripts for it.

 ```erlang
   {modules, [ps_barcode_app, ps_barcode_supervisor, barcode_data, wand, ps_bc]},
 ```

 That line specifies which other modules we'll be loading as part of the application, as well as their start order (which is relevant for a certain supervision strategy).